 Serve turnips hot, with sour cream and mushroom sauce.
 Decorate with parsley.
 I also made additional stuffing to serve on the side.

-Traditionally, it is made at the end of the year for Christmas and Hannukah but can be eaten any time during the year.
+Traditionally, it is made at the end of the year for Christmas and Hanukkah but can be eaten any time during the year.
 It is filled with symbolic meanings for the end of the year.
 Each layer is rich and decadent and according to folk traditions can supposedly bring prosperity, health and protection for the entire family.

 RECIPE

-200g (about 1 cup) poppyseeds
+200 g (about 1 cup) poppy seeds

 1 Tbsp melted butter (coconut oil for dairy free version)

-2 Tbsp of sugar or honey
+4 Tbsp sugar or honey

 1 tsp ground cinnamon + 1/4 ground cloves

-150 grams (5oz) of ground walnuts
+150 grams (5 oz) ground walnuts

 4 egg whites

-1/4 – 1/2 cup of sugar
+1/4 – 1/2 cup sugar

 1 tsp fresh ginger or 1/2 tsp dried cut and sifted ginger